STAR-Fusion/STAR-Fusion/README.md

       STAR-Fusion -S Chimeric.out.sam -J Chimeric.out.junction

-The output from STAR-Fusion is found as a tab-delimited file named 'star-fusion.fusion_candidates.txt', and has the following format:
+The output from STAR-Fusion is found as a tab-delimited file named 'star-fusion.fusion_candidates.final', and has the following format:

 ```
  #fusion_name    JunctionReads   SpanningFrags   LeftGene        LeftBreakpoint  LeftDistFromRefExonSplice       RightGene       RightBreakpoint RightDistFromRefExonSplice